Wildlife Prairie Park, IllinoisNational Parks & Nature

 Best Time to Visit

-The best time to visit Wildlife Prairie Park largely depends on your preferences, as the park is open year-round, with some activities being seasonal.
+The best time to visit Wildlife Prairie Park largely depends on your priorities, as the park offers unique experiences across all four seasons.
+Our team suggests:

 Where to Stay Nearby